fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 1. App gets `height`, `prove` flag and `path` from the query.
 2. The query should be applied to the state exactly corresponded to `height`-th block (this is not 'real-time' consensus state and in general not 'mempool' state).
 	* In case App do not store all block states and `height` is too old, it might reject the query.
-	* Otherwise it applies query to the corresponding state.
+	* Otherwise it applies the query to the corresponding state.
 Queries might be complex enough but not every query might be proved efficiently.
 Therefore it's expected that queries are relatively simple like specific value's read or hierarchical structure scan.
 	* In case of read query on Step A7, App just reads `opTarget` value previously written by applying `opTx` and committed in `height`-th block.
 3. If proof flag requested (as on Step A7), App also produce Merkle path (or some other provable information) that supply `opTarget` value verification with respect to given `height` and it's app hash (from `height+1` block metadata)
-4. The response containing value, Merkle proof and any other information are sent back to the local TM.
+4. The response containing the value, Merkle proof and any other information sent back to the local TM.

 ### Transactions and Merkle hashes
-Examples above usually demostrate a single transaction per block or empty blocks.
+Examples above usually demonstrate a single transaction per block or empty blocks.
 Note that the App does not recalculate Merkle hashes during `DeliverTx` processing.
 In case of several transactions per block (when massive broadcasting of multiple transactions via `broadcast_tx_sync` or `broadcast_tx_async` RPCs performed), the App modifies key tree and marks changed paths by clearing Merkle hashes until ABCI `Commit` processing.

 ![Keys after DeliverTx](keys_delivertx.png)

 On `Commit` the App recalculates Merkle hash along changed paths only.
-Finally the app returns the resulting root Merkle hash to Tendermint and this hash is stored as `app_hash` for corresponding height in the blockchain.
+Finally, the app returns the resulting root Merkle hash to Tendermint and this hash is stored as `app_hash` for corresponding height in the blockchain.

 ![Keys after Commit](keys_commit.png)

 Note that described merkelized structure is just for demo purposes and not self-balanced, it remains efficient only until it the user transactions keep it relatively balanced.
 Something like [Patricia tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree) should be more appropriate to achieve self-balancing.

 ## Dispute cases
 The examples below illustrate different situations when cluster's liveness and safety properties are violated.
 This can be caused not only by Byzantine behavior of nodes but also by some failures or bugs on particular cluster nodes.
 These examples show that such situations can be efficiently detected while at least one correct node exists.
-To fix such disputes in the production system, some *Supervisor* side should exists and correct nodes should be able to communicate with it.
+To fix such disputes in the production system, some *Supervisor* side should exist and correct nodes should be able to communicate with it.

 ### Dispute case 1: some nodes honest, some not, no quorum
-When the last block is `height`-th and there are no quorum (neither honest, nor Byzantine) for `height+1`-th block's voting, liveness is violated and new blocks cannot be formed.
-Such situation might happen if cluster cannot reach an agreement about next block.
+When the last block is `height`-th and there is no quorum (neither honest nor Byzantine) for `height+1`-th block's voting, liveness is violated and new blocks cannot be formed.
+Such situation might happen if the cluster cannot reach an agreement about next block.
 Even if TM Core works as expected, different Apps on different nodes might provide to local TM's different app hashes for `height`-th block.

 To simulate `app_hash` disputes in 4-node cluster the App uses special key `wrong`.
-Every node's App (indexed 1 to 4 which corresponds to their ports `46158`, `46258`, `46358`, `46458`) interprets any occurence of its own index in `wrong` value as the flag to provide *wrong* `app_hash` to TM Core.
+Every node's App (indexed 1 to 4 which corresponds to their ports `46158`, `46258`, `46358`, `46458`) interprets any occurrence of its own index in `wrong` value as the flag to provide *wrong* `app_hash` to TM Core.
 This convention works well to illustrate Dispute case 1.
-First, let's try use `tx` to submit new `wrong` value:
+First, let's try using `tx` to submit new `wrong` value:
 ```bash
 python query.py localhost:46157 tx wrong=34
 HEIGHT: 3
 INFO:   34
 OK
 ```
 This invocation return info `34` and `OK` status.
-At first glance everything is well, because `height`-th (3rd actually) block formed and `INFO` equal to new value `34` got.
-However this `INFO` should be considered as *tentantive* because despite successful 3rd block formation it's needed to wait for 4th block that should contain `app_hash` for 3rd block.
+At first glance, everything is well because `height`-th (the 3rd actually) block formed and `INFO` equal to new value `34` got.
+However this `INFO` should be considered as *tentative* because despite successful the 3rd block formation it's needed to wait for the 4th block that should contain `app_hash` for 3rd block.
 Note that the source of `INFO` is just output of `DeliverTx` from single App and this output is neither merkelized nor signed by other nodes.

 Now the blockchain has inconsistent state.
 Let's reset it via `node4-reset.sh`, wait some time for cluster initialization and use another command, `txverify`:
 ```bash